naugtur/js-training-examples/memory/leaks-node/README.md

 ## Examples

-`./examples/` contains some examples of memory leaks in Node.js.
+`./examples/` contains isolated examples of different memory leaks in Node.js.
 You can run and analyze them to get a feel for what you're looking for.

 `./spoilers/autocannon_gql.sh` runs the graphql sample under load and captures heap snapshots, but feel free to try to figure it out yourself first.